 5. Try the Pomodoro technique

 Struggling to focus from the hostel common space?
 Try the Pomodoro technique!
 This technique involves focusing solely and completely on one project for 25 minutes.
-After this time, you take a 5-minute break.
+After this time, you take a five-minute break.
 Then, you work for 25 minutes again.
 After four “pomodoros,” you can take a longer break.
 This really helps break down intimidatingly large tasks into achievable chunks!
 Keep track easily with your phone’s timer or your watch.

 6. Schedule work for “lull” hours